acodega/mdmNotify/README.md

 # mdmNotify
 A generic script to use DEP Notify, an MDM (like Mosyle), and Installomator for initial Mac deployment with user feedback on screen.

-mosyleNotify is based off of [Jamf's DEP Notify Starter script](https://github.com/jamf/DEPNotify-Starter).
+mdmNotify is based off of [Jamf's DEP Notify Starter script](https://github.com/jamf/DEPNotify-Starter).

 This script is basically in alpha stage right now.